 Does Oatmeal Really Have a Better Satiety Score?

 I just finished saying it scored better than eggs in the 1995 study, so why am I asking this?
 I found another study in my research for this article saying otherwise.

 In a controlled study of 50 healthy individuals published in 2017 6, researchers studied the effects of egg vs. oatmeal breakfasts over 11 weeks.
 The study monitored both the cardiovascular disease biomarkers and the levels of ghrelin circulating in the blood.

 Fasting plasma ghrelin is a hormone-releasing peptide secreted by the stomach when hungry.
 This promotes food consumption and weight maintenance.

 The results showed those who had two eggs a day at breakfast showed no evidence of cardiovascular disease markers over their oatmeal eating group.
 In addition, had greater satiety levels than the oatmeal group throughout the day.

 The people were given flavored packets of oatmeal.
 Flavored packets are higher in sugar and probably should not have been used.
 Regular oatmeal doesn’t contain added sugars which may be why this study contradicts the 1995 study I mentioned above.

 I think the research suggests both eggs and oatmeal is better at making you feel full than most other breakfast foods.

 Both foods are a good source of protein.
-Boiled eggs provide 110% more protein than cooked oatmeal.
+Boiled eggs provide 110% more protein.
 Protein may help benefit the following:

 - Reduce appetite